superfaceai/testing/README.md

 });
 ```

-Method `run()` will transform all components that are represented by string to corresponding instances, check whether map is locally present based on super.json, loads recording or starts recording (based on enviromental variable `SUPERFACE_LIVE_API`, learn more in [recording](#recording)), runs perform for given usecase, ends the recording and returns **result** or **error** value from perform.
+Method `run()` will transform all components that are represented by string to corresponding instances, check whether map is locally present based on super.json, loads recording or starts recording, runs perform for given usecase, ends the recording and returns **result** or **error** value from perform.

 You can then use this return value to test your capabilities (We recommend you to use jest [snapshot testing](https://jestjs.io/docs/snapshot-testing) as seen in example above).